Kitware/divvy/README.md

 License
 =======

-VTK is distributed under the OSI-approved BSD 3-clause License.
+Divvy is distributed under the OSI-approved BSD 3-clause License.
 See [Copyright.txt][] for details.

 [Copyright.txt]: Copyright.txt